hasanm5583/sep10-freedom-project/blog/entry03.md

 I organized all of this by Date's of from how long ago the technology came out to present day.

 ### Engineering Design Process
+To start seeing the technology that was already in the treatment of Cerebral Palsy.
+I looked at these [websites](https://apps.apple.com/us/app/icomm/id351726761) [websites](https://stasism.com ) [website](https://gomove.org/en)

 [Previous](entry02.md) | [Next](entry04.md)